 News & Events

-Ms. Jeanne Burns, Assistant Principal: Academic Dean, has announced the Academic Honor Roll of Students for the First Quarter of the 2018-2019 school year.
+Ms. Jeanne Burns, Assistant Principal: Academic Dean, has announced the Academic Honor Roll of Students for the Second Term of the 2018-2019 academic year.
 The Administration, Faculty, and Staff congratulate these young men and women for their well-earned achievements.

 Five CCHS seniors and Catholic Schools Foundation (CSF) Scholars were recently honored at a Celebration of Excellence Breakfast in Boston, MA.
 Central Catholic is one of 27 Catholic high schools in the Archdiocese of Boston supported by CSF – an organization providing scholarship support totaling $8.1 million dollars, serving over 4,000 students.

 Over 1,200 members of the Central Catholic High School community were awe-inspired when renowned Disney Artist and CCHS Parent Rob Surette recently performed his speed painting and inspirational speaking talents during a Cultural Diversity Day at CCHS.

 Mr. Aaron Manzi '12 is on the front lines of a breakthrough treatment for oral cancer that was recently approved for clinical trials – a significant milestone in the biomedical world.
 As the current Project Lead at Privo Technologies, Inc., Aaron has been in the trenches for the past five years, designing a safe chemotherapy patch (PRV111) that has the potential of shifting the treatment paradigm of oral cancers.

 Congratulations to Varsity Football Seniors Cam Boes '19 and Joey Howshan '19, who signed National Letters of Intent (NLI) to play college football with Stonehill College and Bentley University respectively.